hrgdavor/jsx6/README.md

 - Supports observables and promises out of the box (probably will also support signals)

-## NON goals
+## WILL NOT

-WILL NOT sacrifice any functionality or even attempt to support server side rendering like Next.js or others.
+even attempt to support server side rendering like Next.js or others.
 It is strictly for apps that are not crawled by search engines.
-I personally am convinced that those use cases only bring ugly compromises that I never needed in my JavaScript coding career that spans all the way to 1998.
+Supporting or even slightly considering SSR can only bring ugly compromises that I luckily never personally needed in my JavaScript apps.

-## useful standalone part of JSX6
+## Useful standalone parts of JSX6

 If more parts of `jsx6` will make sense as standalone libs this section will be updated.